THUDM/KOBE/README.md

 ### Tokenization

-Then, we tokenize the raw inputs and save the preprocessed samples to `.tar` files.
+Then, we will tokenize the raw inputs and save the preprocessed samples to `.tar` files.
+Note: this process can take a while (about 20 minutes with a 8-core processor).

 ```bash
 python -m kobe.data.preprocess \